openedx/enterprise-access/docs/decisions/0025-stripe-event-consumption-delivery.rst

 We intend to utilize Stripe to manage subscription and payment lifecycles for the Enterprise Self-Service Purchasing feature.
 We will need a robust way to ingest events from Stripe, handle those events, and forward them to SalesForce.
-For example, when stripe emits an ``invoice.paid`` event, that needs to be communicated to SalesForce in order to trigger the creation/update of Customers, Opportunities, etc. Furthermore, that same event needs to be communicated to our edX Enterprise backend so that we can immediately followup with the customer to confirm that we have begun to provision their product.
+For example, when Stripe emits an ``invoice.paid`` event, that needs to be communicated to SalesForce in order to trigger the creation/update of Customers, Opportunities, etc. Furthermore, that same event needs to be communicated to our edX Enterprise backend so that we can immediately followup with the customer to confirm that we have begun to provision their product.